hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 ### indexing the document

-  - for each entity implied by each section in each cluster in L, "touch" its profile and add to this index the "locator" of this section in this cluster in the document.
+  - for each entity implied by each section in each cluster in list L, "touch" its profile and add to this index the "locator" of this section in this cluster in the document.